-Bronwyn T. Williams is a professor of English and director of the University Writing Center.
-He writes and teaches on issues of literacy, identity, digital media, popular culture, and creative nonfiction.
+Bronwyn T. Williams is Professor of English and Endowed Chair in Rhetoric and Composition.
+He is also director of the University Writing Center.
+He writes and teaches on issues of literacy, identity, sustainability, digital media, popular culture, and community writing.
+He is currently working on a book project based on interviews with students about their complex, affective, and often disruptive experiences of writing and learning during the global pandemic.
 His most recent book is Literacy Practices and Perceptions of Agency: Composing Identities.
-His recurring research interests focus on the intersections of the literacy practices people engage in during their daily lives and the literacy practices they encounter in schools and universities.
-In addition, he studies how digital media technologies change the ways people engage in reading and writing, including participatory popular culture.
-He has researched and taught in the U.S. and abroad, including in the United Kingdom and Kazakhstan.
+His recurring research interests focus on how people negotiate, understand, and feel about the literacy practices they engage in during their daily lives, both in and out of the classroom.
+He has an ongoing interest in digital media and literacy with a current focus on a global climate change education project He has researched and taught in the U.S. and abroad, including in the United Kingdom, the Philippines, and Kazakhstan.
 He also writes creative nonfiction, both as an approach to scholarly writing and as essays on other subjects.
-He was a Fulbright Research Fellow in 2013.

 He is director of the University Writing Center, which works with any member of the university community on any kind of writing and facilitates writing groups and events.
 Through the University Writing Center he also is involved in several community writing projects, including with Family Scholar House and the Western Branch of the Louisville Free Public Library.
 His teaching includes graduate and undergraduate courses in writing pedagogy, literacy and identity, digital media, popular culture, and creative nonfiction.